 What do you think is the biggest challenge that people in business face today?

 Things are changing so quickly that it's less about how much you know than how quickly you can adapt.
 That's where the creative thinking comes into play.

 Why did you start teaching?

-Tell us something interesting about yourself that your students might not know.
+Tell us something interesting about yourself that your students might not know about you.